vitonzhangtt/RoboticsNinja/KalmanFilter.md

 and the correct step blends the current prediction with a current measurement to get the <br> corrected estimated state. <sup>[18]</sup>

+### Recap <sup>[18]</sup>
+* A Kalman filter combines a **noisy measurement** with a **flawed prediction** to create an optimal state estimate.

+* We can use covariance as a measure of how much uncertainty there is in the noisy measurement, the flawed model, and the final estimation.

+* Since covariance is multi-dimensional, it’s mathematically easier to maintain it in matrix form.

+* A Kalman filter uses three different covariance matrices (measurement,  model, final estimation) in order to maintain an estimate of the system state.

 ## Extended Kalman Filter

 ## Books